WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     let none = plus_one(None);
 ```

 Combining `match` and enums is useful in many situations.
-You’ll see this pattern a lot in Rust code: `match` against an enum, bind a variable to the data inside, and then execute code based on it.
+You'll see this pattern a lot in Rust code: `match` against an enum, bind a variable to the data inside, and then execute code based on it.

 #### Matches Are Exhaustive

-There’s one other aspect of `match` we need to discuss: the arms’ patterns must cover all possibilities.
-Consider this version of our `plus_one` function, which has a bug and won’t compile:
+There's one other aspect of `match` we need to discuss: the arms' patterns must cover all possibilities.
+Consider this version of our `plus_one` function, which has a bug and won't compile:

 ```rust
     fn plus_one(x: Option<i32>) -> Option<i32> {